 What is Loan Interest?

-Loan interest with the amount that you pay to borrow money is the extra cost to pay for taking the loan full stop as you repay the loan over time a portion of each payment goes towards the amount you borrowed.
+Loan interest, with the amount that you pay to borrow money, is the extra cost to pay for taking the loan full stop.
+As you repay the loan over time, a portion of each payment goes towards the amount you borrowed.
 And another Ocean goes towards interest cost.
-How much loan interest the lender charges is determined by a variety of factors including, credit history, loan terms, and the debt you have.
+How much loan interest the lender charges is determined by a variety of factors, including credit history, loan terms, and the debt you have.

 How to Calculate Loan Interest?